Community colleges in the United States: Remediation

-Remediation, or sometimes referred to as developmental education, is a format of education aimed to help open doors for students by reinforcing or re-teaching them core skills.
+Remediation, sometimes referred to as developmental education, is a format of education aimed to help open doors for students by reinforcing or re-teaching them core skills.
 This educational strategy is utilized so students can meet competencies in various academic arenas and further progress in their academics.
-Remediation is prominent in community colleges, a type of two-year colleges, as these institutions are designed to accommodate students of various levels of academic abilities.
+Remediation is prominent in community colleges, a type of two-year college, as these institutions are designed to accommodate students of various levels of academic abilities.
 Community college students are placed into remedial coursework according to their performance on placement-based testing they take prior to beginning classes.